• Home

 Moving Ahead with

-"In Their Hands: The Keepers of the Box of Treasures"
+"In Our Hands: The Keepers of the Box of Treasures"

 From May 25th to June 10th and again from December 6th to December 9th, Sharon and Pamela are back in Alert Bay, British Columbia adding to our images of the older members of the Kwakwaka'wakw community, recording their stories and memories, seeing old friends and making new ones.
 In May, we were also very lucky to accompany some of our youngest friends in kindergarten on a day-long excursion to nearby Hanson Island to visit the island refuge created by one of the founders of Greenpeace 30 years ago.
 Click here for images of the field trip.
 During the following days one part of their kindergarten classroom was devoted to creating cedar bracelets to give away as gifts during their upcoming cultural celebration.
 Click here for more.